oliverbross/morserino-web/README.md

 - Log in, connect to the Morserino-32 via USB, and select a training mode.
 - **Try Enhanced Real Words**: Experience 400,000+ word vocabulary with intelligent random selection.
 - **Experiment with modes**: Compare Real Words vs Code Groups vs Callsigns vs Mixed mode.
+- **Customize preferences**: Go to account settings to set your preferred date/time formats.
-- Complete sessions and view stats (work in progress).
+- Complete sessions and view formatted statistics with your personal preferences.

 ### 6.1.
 Testing Enhanced Real Words Mode
 - **Verify Dictionary**: Check that `data/words.txt` exists and is ~4.2MB